kaokray/Cook-a-skill-content-blog-social/references/ai-patterns-blacklist.md

-# AI-Pattern Blacklist — Content Pipeline Pro
+# AI-Pattern Blacklist — Auto Content Blog

 When writing in Stage 4, never use any phrase on this list.
 If you catch yourself writing one: stop and rewrite starting with a fact or direct claim.